django/deps/draft/0010-new-governance.rst

    is put to them, a voting period of one week to review the question and submit their votes.

-4. Votes MUST be made in public, on the django-developers mailing list or such other venue, generally open to interested members of the public, as the Technical Board may direct.
+4. Votes MUST be made in public, on the django-developers mailing list, Django Forum, or such other venue, generally open to interested members of the public, as the Technical Board may direct.

 5. Each vote MUST be one of the following: "+1", "0", or "-1".
 Each vote SHOULD be accompanied by an explanation of the voter's